wolfric83/Coursera-CRUDdy-Users/Docs/Activity1-Copilot-Notes.md

 The testing tools used for this activity included:

 - VS Code REST Client / .http file testing via UserManagementAPI.http
-- Postman or a similar HTTP client for manual API testing
+- Bruno as the manual HTTP client for testing the API
 - dotnet build for verifying the project compiles successfully

 ## 7. Test Results